dmuth/splunk-network-health-check/README.md

 # Splunk Network Health Check

 This app will monitor health of your Internet connection by pinging Google (and a few other hosts) and creating nice graphs.
+It is based on
+<a href="https://hub.docker.com/r/splunk/splunk/">Splunk's official Dockerfile</a>.

 ## Quickest Installation